shakespete/react/TS/README.md

 By saying that T extends TreeNode, we get to preserve the input node’s specific type (TreeNode, LeafNode, or InnerNode), even after mapping it.

+# React Typescript

+## JSX.Element vs React.ReactNode

+A technical explanation is that a valid React node is **not** the same thing as what is returned by React.createElement.
+Regardless of what a component ends up rendering, **React.createElement always returns an object**, which is the JSX.Element interface, but **React.ReactNode is the set of all possible return values of a component**.

+JSX.Element -> Return value of React.createElement<br />
+React.ReactNode -> Return value of a component

 ---
 Sources: